Research-driven teacher training

-In the Winter of 2021 (UBC Winter II), I will be the teaching assistant for two classes:
+In the Fall of 2022 (UBC Winter I), I will be the teaching assistant for:

 I have also worked as a teaching assistant on the following courses: